New Limit on Axion-Like Dark Matter using Cold Neutrons

 where $C_G$ is a model-dependent parameter, $f_a$ the ALP decay constant, $a_0$ its oscillation amplitude, $m_a$ its mass, and $e$ the elementary charge.
 The parameter space of ALPs is defined by their mass and the coupling $C_G/f_a$.
-It is restricted by various astrophysical and cosmological constraints, as well as scrutinized in three recent laboratory searches.
-The CASPEr experiment is dedicated to searching for an axion signal using nuclear magnetic resonance techniques.
-The collaboration recently published an upper limit in a narrow frequency band around 39~MHz~\cite{aybas_search_2021, budker_proposal_2014}.
+It is restricted by various astrophysical and cosmological constraints, as well as scrutinized in three recent laboratory experiments.
+The CASPEr experiment is dedicated to searching for axion signals using nuclear magnetic resonance techniques~\cite{budker_proposal_2014,aybas_search_2021}.
 Two other experiments search for a permanent EDM of the electron, using trapped molecular ions, and the neutron, using ultra-cold neutrons in a storage experiment.
-Both experiments analyzed their data for oscillating signals.
-However, no significant signal from the nHz-region up to 0.4~Hz was found~\cite{abel_search_2017, roussy_experimental_2021}.
-Here, we present the results of a complementary neutron EDM experiment, named Beam EDM~\cite{piegsa_new_2013, chanel_pulsed_2019}.
-It employs a continuous cold neutron beam with intrinsic sub-ms time resolution.
+Both experiments found no significant oscillating signal from the nHz-region up to 0.4~Hz~\cite{abel_search_2017, roussy_experimental_2021}.
+Here, we present the results of the Beam EDM experiment, which employs a continuous cold neutron beam with intrinsic sub-ms time resolution~\cite{piegsa_new_2013, chanel_pulsed_2019}.
 Thus, the accessible frequency range is extended to 1~kHz.
-This allowed us to probe for ALP masses more than three orders of magnitude heavier than tested by previous laboratory experiments.
+This allowed us to extend the probed ALP-mass range by more than three orders of magnitude.
 Since no significant signal was found, a new constraint on the possible existence of such ultra-light particles has been deduced.\\

 We use Ramsey's method of separated oscillatory fields applied to neutrons to search for an axion-like dark-matter signal~\cite{ramsey_new_1949,ramsey_molecular_1950}.
 In this technique, neutrons act as a spin clock at their Larmor precession frequency in a magnetic field $B_0$, which allows to precisely detect magnetic or pseudo-magnetic field changes.
 The measured quantity is the phase that a neutron spin acquires due to its coupling to a magnetic field change $\Delta B (t)$ and an electric field $E$